LibraryOfCongress/concordia/docs/how-we-work.md

 -   FAIL: Does not meet the acceptace criteria and can not complete the acceptance test.
 -   PASS: Does meet both acceptace criteria and and acceptance tests.
 When a ticket passes but there are noticable opportunities for improvements or enhancements, close the ticket and create a new ticket and add to the backlog.

-If all user acceptance criteria has been met, the ticket will be closed and moved to done.
+If all user acceptance criteria has been met, the ticket will be closed and moved to Done column.

 Final step: Technical lead will create a release with all tickets that are done.